offalynne/Input/docs/6.0/Functions-(Virtual-Button-History).md

 |Name      |Datatype|Purpose                                                                                        |
 |----------|--------|-----------------------------------------------------------------------------------------------|
 |`[frames]`|integer |Number of frames in the past to analyze.
 If not specified, `INPUT_TOUCH_HISTORY_FRAMES` is used|

+?> The speed that this function returns is measured in GUI-space.

 #### **Example**